StackExchange/dnscontrol/documentation/provider/cnr.md

     "apilogin": "your-cnr-account-id",
     "apipassword": "your-cnr-account-password",
-    "apientity": "LIVE", // for the LIVE system; use "OTE" for the OT&E system "debugmode": "0", // set it to "1" to get debug output of the communication with our Backend System API }
+    "apientity": "LIVE", // for the LIVE system; use "OTE" for the OT&E system
+    // --- debugmode ---
+    // "0" -> turned off (default)
+    // "1" -> turned on, basic logging of the changes reflected as API command parameters for the CNR API
+    // "2" -> turned on, most verbose level - showing the detailed CNR API communication "debugmode": "0"
+  }
 }
 ```